-The new standard is effective for the company on January 1, 2019.
+The new standard was effective for the company on January 1, 2019.
 A modified retrospective transition approach is required, applying the new standard to all leases existing at the date of initial application.
 An entity may choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented as its date of initial application.
-The Company adopted the new standard on January 1, 2019 and will use the effective date as the date of initial application.
+The Company adopted the new standard on January 1, 2019 and used the effective date as the date of initial application.
 Consequently, financial information will not be updated and the disclosures required under the new standard will not be provided for dates and periods before January 1, 2019.

 The new standard provides a number of practical expedients in transition.
 The Company elected the "package of practical expedients", which permits the Company not to reassess under the new standard prior conclusions about lease identification, lease classification and initial direct costs.
-While most of our leases will continue to be classified as operating leases in accordance with the package of practical expedients, leases that commence on or after the effective date of the new standard, and that would be classified as operating leases under current GAAP, may be classified as sales-type leases under the new standard.
-We do not expect adoption of the new standard will have a significant impact on our leasing activities.
-For additional information on the Company's leases, see Note 5
+While our existing leases will continue to be classified as operating leases in accordance with the package of practical expedients, leases that commence on or after the effective date of the new standard may be classified as sales-type leases under the new standard.
+The adoption of the new lease standard did not have a significant impact on our leasing activities.
+For additional information on the Company's leases, see Note 5.